jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** the blog button redirects to the blog page and the bsck button takes the user back to the profile page.
+**Test:** the blog button redirects to the blog page and the back button takes the user back to the profile page.

 **Result:** Works as intended.